Tuition and Financial Aid

 We understand that many applicants to our Genetic Counseling Program may have questions regarding financial aid.
 At this time, we are able to offer reduced tuition to each student during two semesters.
 This means that students are not paying the full time tuition rate for the duration of enrollment and results in a savings of over $25,000.
 Provost scholarships are made available to all incoming students.

-After the reduced tuition, the current total tuition cost for the entire two-year BU Genetic Counseling Program is approximately $85,000.
+After the reduced tuition, the current total tuition cost for the two-year BU Genetic Counseling Program is approximately $91,000.
+This is an approximation and reflects anticipated tuition rates taking into account the provost scholarships provided to all matriculated students.

 We also assist to further offset expenses by providing: